Achievable logoAchievable logo

 Use of the Arrhenius equation

-where (A) is a constant, (E_a) is the activation energy, (R) is the gas constant, and (T) is the temperature.
-This equation reveals that lowering (E_a) or raising (T) increases (k), and thus accelerates the reaction.
+where A is a constant, Ea is the activation energy, R is the gas constant, and T is the temperature.

 Kinetic control versus thermodynamic control of a reaction

-A reaction can yield multiple products under different conditions:
+A reaction can produce different products depending on conditions:

 • Kinetic product: Forms faster because it has a lower activation energy.
-Dominates at lower temperatures where reaction rates are paramount.
+It tends to dominate at lower temperatures, where reaction speed matters most.

 • Thermodynamic product: More stable (lower free energy) but may require a higher activation energy.
-Dominates at higher temperatures or when the system is given enough time to reach the most stable state.
+It tends to dominate at higher temperatures or when the system has enough time to reach the most stable state.

-Catalysts and enzymes lower activation energy, accelerating both forward and reverse reactions without altering the overall thermodynamics.
-They do not change the position of equilibrium or the ΔG of the process but enable the system to achieve equilibrium faster.
+Catalysts and enzymes lower activation energy, speeding up both forward and reverse reactions without changing the overall thermodynamics.
+They do not change the position of equilibrium or the ΔG of the process, but they help the system reach equilibrium faster.

 Catalysts

-A catalyst speeds up a reaction by lowering its activation energy but does not shift the position of equilibrium.
-Catalysts accelerate both the forward and reverse reactions equally, allowing the system to reach the same equilibrium state more rapidly.
+A catalyst increases reaction rate by lowering activation energy, but it does not shift the position of equilibrium.
+It speeds up the forward and reverse reactions equally, so the system reaches the same equilibrium state more quickly.

 Equilibrium in reversible chemical reactions

-Many reactions are reversible, meaning reactants can form products and products can revert to reactants.
+Many reactions are reversible: reactants form products, and products can revert to reactants.
 At equilibrium, the forward and reverse reaction rates are equal.
-While the concentrations of substances may remain constant at this point, reactions continue to occur in both directions at identical rates.

 Chemical equilibrium in the reversible reaction N₂O₄ ⇌ 2NO₂